Azure/Industrial-IoT/docs/industrial_iot_deployment.md

     [13:36:21 INF] Created Resource Group: kkTestApp51
     ```

-9. Now the application will perform application registration, Azure resource deployment and deployment of back-end microservices to AKS cluster.
+9. Now the application will perform application registration, Azure resource deployment and deployment of microservices to AKS cluster.
 This will take around 15 to 20 minutes depending on Azure Region.
 Along the way, it will log what Azure resources are created.
 Sample log looks like this:

     ``` bash
     [13:36:21 INF] Registering resource providers ...